arusf2011/tachograph/README.md

 ## Reporting of the bugs/issues
 If you'll need to report a bug or an issue, go to the "Issues" tab here on GitHub (if you have account).

-If you don't have account on GitHub, send me an email - kontakt@arkadiusz-fatyga.eu
+If you don't have account on GitHub, send me an email - arkadiuszfatyga@outlook.com

 ## Demo
 For now demo site isn't available.